Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Tagging/2020-05-02-Boosting_Named_Entity_Recognition_with_Neural_Character_Embeddings.md

 ![Santos and Guimarães.
 2015](/img/Image/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Tagging/2020-05-02-Boosting_Named_Entity_Recognition_with_Neural_Character_Embeddings/CharWNN.PNG)

-They use a tag style called IOB2.

-The following is an example they show in their paper:
+They use a tag style called IOB2 where: O, means that the word is not a NE; B-X is used for the leftmost word of a NE type X; and I-X means that the word is inside of a NE type X. The IOB2 tagging style is illustrated in the following example.

 ![Santos and Guimarães.
 2015](/img/Image/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Tagging/2020-05-02-Boosting_Named_Entity_Recognition_with_Neural_Character_Embeddings/IOB2.PNG)